-Once all of these steps have been completed, you will want to agree about how often you will pay the contractor.
-Once the job has been completed and inspected, payment should only occur.
+Once a project is completed and inspected then you can agree on a payment timeline and method.
 If you’re going to work with a contractor, be sure they don’t ask for money upfront or a portion before beginning any work.

 7 – SKIPPING PERMITS

-If a skilled professional is doing the work, they will take care of obtaining the necessary permissions.
-Newcomers often attempt to skirt this part because of the expense, but doing so could cost them significantly: “In some municipalities, improper permits may result in the building inspector handing the would-be demolisher a hammer, sitting back, and watching as they wreck whatever it is they are planning to demolish.”
+If a skilled professional is doing the work, they will take care of obtaining the necessary permits.
+Newcomers often attempt to skirt this part because of the expense, but doing so could cost you significantly.

 8 – TOO MANY UPGRADES